Sylfie/NC-News---Front-End/README.md

 ## Deployment

-You can find a deployed version of the project [here](https://ncnewsbend.herokuapp.com/api).
-CHANGE ME!
+You can find a deployed version of the project [here](https://mystifying-minsky-b30e25.netlify.com).

 ## Built With